yashmakhija/Trades/backend/docs/core/candle-data-system.md

 ## Overview

 The Candle Data System is a sophisticated solution for handling OHLCV (Open, High, Low, Close, Volume) data for cryptocurrency trading pairs.
 It uses a "1-minute first" approach that treats 1-minute candles as the fundamental building blocks for all timeframes, enabling efficient data storage and real-time aggregation across multiple timeframes.
+The system supports unlimited historical data storage with enterprise-grade performance optimizations.

 ## Core Architecture